Afro Samurai 2

 The game received widely negative reviews from critics.
-Originally planned to be released in three volumes, Versus Evil removed Revenge of Kuma from all platforms, issued refunds, and canceled the other two volumes.
+Originally planned to be released in three volumes, Versus Evil pulled Revenge of Kuma from all platforms, issued refunds, and canceled the other two volumes.
 The Xbox One version was also never released, while the PlayStation 4 version is one of the few titles from that platform to not be backward compatible with the PlayStation 5.

 Gameplay

 Similar to the first installment, Afro Samurai 2 is a third-person action game where the player must work through a series of areas taking down waves of enemies.
-Learning different movies and combos and key to getting through the game.
-In addition to combat.
+Learning different moves and combos are key to getting through the game.

 Plot

 In Afro Samurai 2, Afro once again fights Kuma who is challenging him for his Number One headband.

 Development

 Afro Samurai 2 was developed by Redacted Studios and published by Versus Evil.
-After the release of the original Afro Samurai game in 2009, former Namco Bandai senior producer David Robinson left the company and founded Redacted.
+After the release of the original Afro Samurai game in 2009, former Namco Bandai senior producer David Robinson left the company and founded Redacted Studios.
 Along with leaving Namco Bandai, he secured the rights to make other games in the series.

 Afro Samurai 2's story was written by Jim DeFelice, co-writer of American Sniper.
 The soundtrack to the game was done by rapper RZA, who also produced two soundtrack albums of the animated series.
 The game's still image cutscenes was done by series creator Takashi Okazaki.

 The game was released for the PlayStation Network and Microsoft Windows on September 22, 2015.
 An Xbox One version was also planned to be released on October 9, but was canceled due to poor reception on the other platforms.